FredIde/sherlog-holmes/README.md

 Additionally to having definitions in your `$HOME/.sherlog` directory, you can pass a definition file from anywhere in your machine and Sherlog will scan and register the definitions.

+`--encode ENCODE`

+This sets the encode to use while reading the log file.

 `-c, --category EXPRESSION`

 This will filter entries using the category field.
 You can use the wildcard `*` here.